NBS-LLC/ng-spotify-importer/README.md

 The Spotify Client ID and Secret are located in the settings of the [development](https://developer.spotify.com/) dashboard.

+Tests can be filtered via the command line, for example: `npm run e2e -- --mochaOpts.fgrep="simple slacker playlist"`

 ## Deploy

 To build and upload (aka deploy) the project: